alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 If you're exporting processed food outside the EU you might need a Certificate of Free Sale, you won't need a licence inside the EU.

-If you're exporting raw animal products or plants products (including rice, cereal, grain and sugar) you will have to follow other rules to check your product is safe.
+If you're exporting raw animal products or plants products (including rice, cereal, grain and sugar) you will have to follow other rules.

 ##Get a Certificate of Free Sale for food